Nathan's Hot Dog Eating Contest

-The contest has gained public attention in recent years due to the stardom of Takeru "The Tsunami" Kobayashi and Joey "Jaws" Chestnut.
-The defending men's champion is Chestnut, who ate 63 hot dogs in the 2022 contest.
-The defending women's champion is Miki Sudo, who ate 40 hot dogs in 2022.
+The contest has gained public attention since the mid-2000s due to the stardom of Takeru "The Tsunami" Kobayashi and Joey Chestnut.
+The defending men's champion is Joey Chestnut, who ate 70.5 hot dogs in the 2025 contest.
+The defending women's champion is Miki Sudo, who ate 33 hot dogs in 2025.

 Rules

 Major League Eating (MLE), sanctioned by the International Federation of Competitive Eating (IFOCE), has sanctioned the event since 1997.
 Today, only entrants currently under contract by MLE can compete in the contest.

 The field of about 20 contestants typically includes the following: